istio/istio.io/content/en/docs/ops/ambient/usage/traffic-redirection/index.md

 alt="pod added to the ambient mesh flow"
 >}}

-`istio-cni` is informed of pod lifecycle events such as creation and deletion, and also watches the underlying Kubernetes API server for events such as the ambient label being added to a pod or namespace.
+The `istio-cni` node agent responds to CNI events such as pod creation and deletion, and also watches the underlying Kubernetes API server for events such as the ambient label being added to a pod or namespace.

 The node agent additionally installs a chained CNI plugin that is executed by the container runtime after the primary CNI plugin within that Kubernetes cluster executes.
 Its only purpose is to notify `istio-cni` when a new pod is created by the container runtime in a namespace that is already enrolled in ambient mode, and propagate the new pod context to `istio-cni`.